Donate

 English, German

-Khors sees the reason for the decline of morality in contemporary film-art in the fact that the conception of “the great artist” nowadays depends on the judgment of the crowds, on something that has nothing in common with artistic values.
-Khors, for this part, issuing from eternal art and referring to the most remarkable person of world-film as an example, wants to demonstrate in three points
+Khors sees the reason for the decline of morality in contemporary film art as the fact that the conception of “the great artist” nowadays depends on the judgment of the crowds, on something that has nothing in common with artistic values.
+Khors, for this part, issuing from eternal art and referring to the most remarkable person in world film as an example, wants to demonstrate three points.

 1) Never again sign a contract with Hollywood

-3) Confine herself to performing only ten more parts which after careful thinking would prove the most necessary.
-Later if there should arise the necessity of fulfilling special, unforeseen, outstanding artistic tasks, she might risk an eleventh part.
+3) Confine herself to perform only ten more parts, which, after careful thinking, would prove the most necessary.
+Later, if there should arise the necessity of fulfilling special, unforeseen, outstanding artistic tasks, she might risk an eleventh part.

 to the German film producers